StackVista/stackstate-docs/setup/cli.md

 Hostname used for ingested via CLI (default - hostname)
 ```

-### Manual config (Docker install)
+### Manual configuration

 Follow the steps below to create a configuration file manually (required for Docker install).

 1. Copy the file `conf.d/conf.example.yaml` from the ZIP archive downloaded during install and put it in **one** of the following directories:
+  * Docker:
+    * `conf.d/` - relative to the directory where the CLI is run.
+  * Windows or Linux:
-  * `conf.d/conf.yaml` - relative to the directory where the CLI is run.
+    * `conf.d/` - relative to the directory where the CLI is run.
-  * `~/.stackstate/cli/conf.yaml` - relative to the user's home directory.
+    * `~/.stackstate/cli/` - relative to the user's home directory.
-  * `%APPDATA%/StackState/cli/conf.yaml` - relative to the user's home directory.
+    * `%APPDATA%/StackState/cli/` - relative to the user's home directory.
 2. Rename the file to be `conf.yaml`.
 3. Edit the file and add:
   * URLs to the StackState APIs.